Is it safe?

 You can find out if your electrical equipment is safe by carrying out suitable checks, such as inspection and / or testing.
 The level of inspection and / or testing should depend upon the risks.
 A simple visual inspection is likely to be sufficient for equipment used in a clean, dry environment.
 In addition, equipment that is more likely to become damaged, or is operated in a harsh environment, is likely to require more demanding electrical tests.
 For further information, see: Maintaining portable and transportable electrical equipment.

 Checks should be carried out often enough to ensure there is little chance the equipment will become unsafe between checks.
 It is good practice to make a decision on how often each piece of equipment should be checked, write this down, make sure checks are carried out accordingly and write down the results.
 You should change how often you carry out checks, according to the number and severity of faults found.

 The best way to find out if specialised equipment is safe is to have it inspected and tested by a person with specific competence on that type of equipment.
 This may be the original manufacturer or their authorised service and repair agent.
 A reputable servicing company that deals with that type of equipment should also be competent to check its safety.

 It is possible to do simple checks on your installation, using an electrical socket tester.
 This is a device that can be plugged into a socket outlet to identify if there is a wiring fault.
 However, be aware that many types of socket tester can't detect certain types of fault, and could indicate the socket is safe when it actually isn't.
-For further information on socket testers, see the Electrical Safety Council's Best Practice Guide.
+For further information on socket testers, see the Electrical Safety First's Best Practice Guide.